khanyafreddie29/basicCalculatorUpdate/README.md

 Result: 22

 ## that is all ! enjoy :)
-## Built with ❤️ by the Khanya Freddie
+## Built with ❤️ by me, Khanya Freddie